Least Developed Countries Independent Expert Group

 A citizen of Mali, Dr. Sokona focuses on the energy, environment and sustainable development nexus and he has broad experience in Africa in policy development.
 He is special advisor on sustainable development at the South Centre, an intergovernmental organisation of developing countries intended to meet the need for analysis of development problems and experience, as well as to provide intellectual and policy support.
 In addition, he is a co-chair of the Intergovernmental Panel on Climate Change Working Group III.

 Dr. Sokona has served as the Coordinator of the African Climate Policy Centre based in the United Nations Economic Commission for Africa.
 He has also served as the Executive Secretary of the Sahara and Sahel Observatory.
 Prior to this, he worked for the "Environnement et Développement du Tiers Monde" in Dakar, Senegal and served as professor at Ecole Nationale d’Ingenieur of Bamako in Mali.

 Throughout his career, Dr. Sokona has served in various advisory capacities to African governments.
 He has published several books and articles on the issues of energy, environment and development with a focus on Africa.

-Ms. Wangdi has been the Secretary General for the Tarayana Foundation in Bhutan for the last six years.
+Ms. Wangdi has been the Secretary General for the Tarayana Foundation in Bhutan since 2005.
 Prior to this she worked in the Ministry of Agriculture for 18 years in various capacities.
-Ms. Wangdi has also been a social worker focusing on the importance, need and challenges of increasing women's participation and encouraging women leaders in Bhutan.
+Ms. Wangdi has also been a social worker focusing on the importance and challenges of increasing women's participation and encouraging women leaders in Bhutan.